Skip to content

 Delete an authentication mode

-2. In the left navigation bar, click Show more > LDAP authentication.
+1. In the left navigation bar, navigate to Show more > LDAP authentication.

 Instance Certificates